Retrieval-augmented Decoding for Improving Truthfulness in Open-ended Generation: Introduction

-We propose \textit{Context-Aware Adaptive Decoding} (CAAD), a novel method that leverages a precomputed grounding space, built from as few as 10 annotated samples, to guide autoregressive generation toward truthful outputs.
-We first build a grounding space from annotated data, storing context embeddings as keys and their corresponding next‑token logits as values.
-During decoding, the current context acts as a query to retrieve the top‑$N$ most similar contexts from the space via cosine similarity.
+We propose \textit{Retrieval-Augmented Decoding} (RAD), a novel method that leverages a precomputed grounding space, built from as few as 10 annotated samples, to guide autoregressive generation toward truthful outputs.
+We first build a grounding space from annotated reference set, storing context embeddings as keys and their corresponding next‑token logits as values.
+During decoding, the current context acts as a query to retrieve contexts from the space whose similarity exceeds a threshold (e.g., $>0.7$).
 The associated next‑token logits are then aggregated with the base model’s logits to steer the next-token distribution toward truthful outputs.
+An overview of the method is illustrated in Figure~\ref{fig:RAD_overview}, which shows how context embeddings and logits from semantically similar reference instances are retrieved and combined to steer the generation process at each step.
+In contrast to ICL, which conditions the model on appended examples and often suffers from prompt sensitivity, RAD performs logit-level integration of retrieved evidence, yielding more stable and context-insensitive behavior during decoding.
+Moreover, RAD shows strong \textit{cross-dataset generalization}, with grounding sourced from TruthfulQA improving WikiQA generation and vice versa.
+In summary, our contributions are:

-Unlike ICL, which concatenates examples into the prompt, CAAD directly integrates the retrieved logits into the LLM's output distribution.
-Moreover, CAAD exhibits robust \textit{cross-dataset generalization}, with TruthfulQA-derived grounding improving biography generation performance, particularly for smaller models (see Sec. \ref{subsec:bench}), due to the effective retrieval of relevant contexts across domains.
-In summary, our contributions are: \begin{itemize} \item We introduce Context-Aware Adaptive Decoding (CAAD), a \emph{model-agnostic} decoding strategy that enhances truthfulness using a compact grounding space constructed from minimal annotated data. \item We demonstrate the effectiveness of CAAD with significant improvement over state-of-the-art baselines on standard benchmarks such as TruthfulQA \citep{lin2021truthfulqa}. \item We show that CAAD generalizes across tasks, with TruthfulQA-derived grounding improving biography generation, highlighting its scalability and versatility. \end{itemize}
+\begin{itemize} \item We introduce Retrieval-Augmented Decoding (RAD), a decoding strategy that enhances truthfulness using a compact grounding space constructed from minimal annotated data. \item We demonstrate the effectiveness of RAD with significant improvement over state-of-the-art baselines on various open-ended generation benchmarks. \item We show that RAD generalizes across tasks, highlighting its scalability and versatility. \end{itemize}